jovanovicm/doug/README.md

 >Since OpenAI API calls do not reference previous API calls for context, prompts must convey the momentum of the game

 ## Pending Work and Improvements
+- Need to upload video of Doug in a game
 - Doug says 'Typical' too much for moves classified as 'normal'
 - Needs commentary for moves classified as 'good'
 - Need to reduce size of overall commentary